Medically reviewed by Kristin Hall, FNP

 A vasectomy is a minor surgical procedure in which the vas deferens — the internal tubes that transport sperm from your testicles to your ejaculatory ducts — are cut.

-After a vasectomy, you’ll still reach orgasm and ejaculate as normal.
+Concerned about having sex after a vasectomy?
+Not to worry, after a vasectomy, you’ll still reach orgasm and ejaculate as normal.
 However, the semen you ejaculate during sex or masturbation won’t contain any sperm, protecting you and your partner from the risk of pregnancy.

 Vasectomy is a common procedure.
 According to the Cleveland Clinic, more than 500,000 men choose to undergo vasectomy surgery every year in the United States.